 The Detroit Journalism Engagement Fund was launched in March 2017 as a partnership between the John S. and James L. Knight Foundation, the Ford Foundation, and the Community Foundation for Southeast Michigan.

-The Fund is part of a $2.3 million overall strategy by the Knight Foundation to expand local reporting in Detroit and Southeast Michigan and involve community residents in telling the story of Detroit’s future.
+The Fund began as part of a larger strategy by the Knight Foundation to expand local reporting in Detroit and Southeast Michigan.
+It also expanded on Ford Foundation’s strategy to more effectively involve community residents in telling the story of Detroit’s future.

-The Detroit Journalism Engagement Fund seeks to build on this activity by strengthening local coverage, by expanding and leveraging beyond the Cooperative, with a mix of different projects and approaches designed to help journalists engage community residents in the reporting process.
-The Fund will also help support the digital transformation of local news organizations by supporting journalism innovation and new digital tools.
+The Detroit Journalism Engagement Fund seeks to strengthen local coverage by supporting a mix of different projects and approaches designed to help journalists engage community residents in the reporting process.
+The Fund seeks to promote the digital transformation of local news organizations by supporting journalism innovation and new digital tools.

-To this end, the Detroit Journalism Engagement Fund launched a new grantmaking program to advance quality journalism and reflect the perspectives of diverse constituencies including people of color, women and low-income communities.
+The Detroit Journalism Engagement Fund’s grantmaking program aims to advance quality journalism and reflect the perspectives of diverse constituencies including people of color, women and low-income communities.

 This grantmaking program is built upon learnings from an initial scan of the Detroit Journalism Landscape.